petervanderdoes/AVH-Extended-Categories/readme.txt

 The replacement widget gives you the following customizable options:

 * Title of the widget.
-* Display as List or Dropdown.
+* Display as List or Drop-down.
 * Show number of posts (Count) after the category.
 * Hide empty categories.
 * Show categories hierarchical.